 Answer the phone yourself, let family members and/or roommates know you are expecting a call.
 When you answer the phone, answer with your name i.e. Jane Doe (in a perky tone of voice) so the interviewer knows they have reached the right person.

-Use the interviewers's title during the conversation (Mr. or Ms. and their last name.).
+Use the interviewer's title during the conversation (Mr. or Ms. and their last name.).
 Only use a first name if they ask you to.
 Otherwise, use the formal title.

 Listen to the interviewer and don't interrupt.
 If you have something you want to say, jot it down on your note pad and mention it when it's your turn to talk.